Library Borrowing Services For:

 - Lost, Damaged, or Missing Items - If you lose or damage library materials you are responsible for the cost of replacing the item.
 If the lost item has been recalled by another borrower and has accrued late fines you will be responsible for these late fines as well.
 Report lost or damaged items right away to avoid additional late fines.

-*If you have more than $30 of library fines in your account your borrowing privileges are automatically suspended and you will not be able to register for classes, graduate, or receive marks and transcripts.
+*If you have fines of $30 or more in your library account, your borrowing privileges are automatically suspended and you will not be able to register for classes, graduate, or receive marks and transcripts.